zhaben/zhaben.github.io/_posts/2019-01-01-How-to-Learn-a-New-Language-Fast.md

 Fortunately, if you follow this strategy, you can go from A1 to B2 in a matter of months.
 In order to speak fluently, all you need is to condense high-frequency words into the first 2,500 words you learn.

+What is your experience with language learning?

-If you want to know more, feel free to reach out to me via email or social media.
+If you want to share your story or to learn more techniques, feel free to reach out to me via email or social media

 <!--